Fiserv/transfer-now/docs/acc-to-acc-transfer/Account-Verify/trial-verify.md

 <!-- theme: info -->

-> :memo: **Note:** For brokerage accounts, two deposits and one debit (as applicable for some brokerages) will be sent for trial deposit verification.
+**Note:** For brokerage accounts, two deposits and one debit (as applicable for some brokerages) will be sent for trial deposit verification.

 <!-- theme: info -->

-> :memo: **Note:** The account cannot be verified if the trial deposit fails.
+**Note:** The account cannot be verified if the trial deposit fails.

  &nbsp;